15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-Besides the seatbelt, it’s hard to find a safety device inside a vehicle that has saved more lives.
+Besides the seatbelt, finding a safety device inside a vehicle that has saved more lives is hard.
 But just how many lives have airbags saved, and how effective are they?
-We dove into everything that you need to know here.
-We also answered the most frequently asked questions about airbags.
-When you’re ready to sate your curiosity, go ahead and dive right in!
+We have everything you need to know here and we’ve answered the most frequently asked questions about airbags.
+When you’re ready to satisfy your curiosity, go ahead and dive right in!

 - Airbags reduce fatalities of front-seat passengers older than 13 by 32%.